kalvn/Shaarli-Material/README.md

 ## Requirements
 You need to have Shaarli **0.0.44beta** installed or above.
 You can try with version 0.0.43beta but there might be some issues with PHP variable I use and that don't exist in `index.php`.

-Older versions won't work, take a look at the [official project](https://github.com/shaarli/Shaarli) to upgrade.
+Older versions won't work, take a look at the [official project](https://github.com/shaarli/Shaarli) to download or upgrade.

+## Download
+To download this theme, [visit this page](https://github.com/kalvn/Shaarli-Material/releases) and choose the version matching the version of your Shaarli installation.
+Both use the same notation.

 ## Installation
 Download the `material` folder into the `tpl` directory of your Shaarli installation.
 It should be next to existing `.html` files.

 In your Shaarli installation, open the `options.php` file which is inside the `data` folder.
 If it doesn't exist, create it.